Quickstart

 Once the sync is done you can query the data via the database directly via the sqlite3 command line tool or any other SQLite client.

-Run the following command to get your oldest 10 EC2 instances:
+Run the following command to list the top articles:

 The output should look like this: